Australia open to taking gunman back from New Zealand | International

 Australia's prime minister on Friday said he was open to allowing an Australian white supremacist who slaughtered 51 worshippers at two New Zealand mosques to serve his life sentence in his homeland but the victims' wishes would be paramount.
 A transfer would buck international convention and require changes to the laws in both countries, but proponents of the idea have called for Australia to take responsibility for imprisoning Brenton Harrison Tarrant and take the costs off New Zealanders.

-Tarrant, 29, was sentenced Thursday to life in prison without parole for the March 2019 attacks.
-He is the first person to be denied the possibility of parole in New Zealand and is given enhanced security in prison for his own safety.
+Tarrant, 29, was sentenced Thursday to life in prison without parole for the March 2019 attacks in Christchurch.
+He is the first person to be denied the possibility of parole in New Zealand and has enhanced security in prison for his own safety.
 Prime Minister Scott Morrison said while New Zealand has made no official request the Australian government was open to taking him back.

 "I'm pleased that that terrorist will never be released anywhere ever again," Morrison said.
 "We'll have an open discussion and look at the issues around this."
 "Most of all, we're concerned about what the views of the families would be for those affected, and we want to do the right thing by them," he added.
 New Zealand Deputy Prime Minister Winston Peters is among the most vocal proponents.